-Christopher Pitchford President of the Council of the Inns of Court

-Contents

-Part I - General guidance

-Section 1 - Introduction

-Section 2 - Aims and objectives of the Bar's enforcement system

-Section 3 - Purpose and principles of sentencing

-Section 4 - Breaches of the Handbook and professional misconduct

-Section 5 - Available Sanctions

-Section 6 - General approach to individual charges and sanctions 13

-Section 7 - Other important issues to consider

-Part II - Guidance on breaches of the Handbook

-Section A - The barrister and the court

-A.1 Misleading the Court

-A.2 Abusing the role of an advocate

-Section B - Behaving ethically

-B.1 Conviction for drink driving and related offences

-B.2 Conviction for assault and violent acts

-B.3 Conviction for drug possession or supply B.4 Convictions of BSB Licensed / Authorised Bodies 28

-B.5 Dishonesty B.6 Discrimination and harassment 30

-Section C - The barrister and the client

-C.1 Acting without a professional client

-C.2 Breach of cab-rank rule

-C.3 Accepting instructions when professionally embarrassed

-C.4 Late withdrawal

-C.5 Breach of Court Direction or failure to comply with a Court Order 30

-C.6 Failure to comply with a Court judgment 30

-C.7 Improper conduct relating to fees

-C.8 Discourtesy

-C.9 Using status to influence

-C.10 Incompetence

-C.11 Delay

-Section D - Barristers and their regulator

-D.1 Failure to report a criminal charge or conviction promptly

-D.2 Failure to respond

-D.3.
-Failure to comply with an Order of a BTAS Tribunal or the Professional Conduct

-Committee 45

-D.4 Failure to promptly report any insolvency proceedings

-D.5 Failure to report serious misconduct

-Section E - Barristers and their practice

-E.1 Poor administration of practice/chambers/BSB Licensed or Authorised Body

-E.2 Holding out

-E.3 Breach of practising requirements

-E.4 Breach of pupillage advertising/funding requirements

-Annex 1 - Aggravating and mitigating factors

-Annex 2 - Wording of sentences and Findings and Sentence sheet

-Annex 3 - Glossary

--
+President of the Council of the Inns of Court

+CONTENTS

+INTRODUCTION FROM THE PRESIDENT OF THE COUNCIL OF THE INNS OF COURT .
+3

+PART 1 - GENERAL GUIDANCE .
+7

+Sec tion 1 - Introduction .
+7

+Sec ction 2 - Aims and objectives of the Bar's enforcement system .
+9

+Sec ction 3 - Purpose and principles of sanctions 11

+Sec ction 4 - Breaches of the Handbook and professional misconduct 14

+Sec tion 5 - Available sanctions 16

+Sec ction 6 - General approach to individual charges and sanctions 20

+Sec tion 7 - Other important issues to consider 28

+PART II - GUIDANCE ON BREACHES OF THE HANDBOOK 32

+Lev els of Fines and Suspensions 34

+Sec tion A - The barrister and the court 36

+A.1 Misleading the Court 36

+A.2 Abusing the role of an advocate 37

+Sec tion B - Behaving ethically 38

+B.1 Conviction for drink driving and related offences 38

+B.2 Conviction for assault and violent acts 39

+B.3 Conviction for drug possession or supply 40

+B.4 Convictions of BSB Licensed/Authorised Bodies 41

+B.5 Dishonesty 42

+B.6 Discrimination and harassment 43

+B.7 Misconduct of a sexual nature 45

+Sec tion C - The barrister and the client 46

+C.1 Breach of Public Access rules 46

+C.2 Breach of a cab-rank rule 47

+C.3 Accepting when professionally embarrassed 48 C.4 Late withdrawal 49 C.5 Breach of Court Direction or failure to comply with a Court Order 50 C.6 Failure to comply with a Court judgement 51 C.7 Improper conduct relating to fees 53 C.8 Discourtesy 54 C.9 Using status to influence 55 C.10 Incompetence 56 C.11 Delay 57 Section D - Barristers and their regulator 58 D.1 Failure to report a criminal charge or conviction promptly 58 D.2 Failure to respond 59 D.3 Failure to comply with an Order of a BTAS Tribunal, the Legal Ombudsman, the BSB or the Independent Decision Making Body.
+60 D.4 Failure to promptly report any insolvency proceedings 61 D.4 Failure to promptly report any insolvency proceedingsD.5 Failure to report serious misconduct.
+63 D.5 Failure to report serious misconduct 63 64 D.5 Failure to report serious misconduct Section E - Barristers and their practice 63 64 64 D.5 Failure to report serious misconduct.
+Section E - Barristers and their practice E.1 Poor administration of practice/chambers/BSB Licensed or Authorised Body 63 64 64 66 D.5 Failure to report serious misconduct.
+Section E - Barristers and their practice E.1 Poor administration of practice/chambers/BSB Licensed or Authorised Body E.2 Holding out 63 64 64 66 67 D.5 Failure to report serious misconduct.
+Section E - Barristers and their practice 63 64 64 66 67 71 D.5 Failure to report serious misconduct.
+Section E - Barristers and their practice 63 64 64 66 67 71 73

+PART 1 - GENERAL GUIDANCE